kwangure/hine/sites/hine.dev/src/docs/content/introduction/readme.md

 #### 4. Subscribing to the Checkbox Machine

-Now that we have a checkbox state machine, we need to listen to changes and run it!
-We will call the `subscribe()`{lang=js} method with a subscriber function.
+We can now run our checkbox state machine!
+We will call the `subscribe()`{lang=js}
+method with a subscriber function.
 The function will be called with a reference to the `checkboxState`{lang=js} object every time an event is dispatched to our machine.

 ```javascript {file=./04-state-subscriptions.js copy}